jhegseth/decision-calculator/README.md

 # decision-calculator
-Shiny app to make Baysian nets and influence diagrams.
+Shiny app to make Baysian nets and decision networks.